BorisDudkin/FinTech_Project_2_Airbnb_Price_Prediction/README.md

 ## Installation Guide

+Start the app here: [Airbnb Listing Price Predictor](https://borisdudkin-fintech-project-2-airbnb-price-predictio-app-bz4phm.streamlit.app/)<br/>

-The application must be started from the terminal using Streamlit, once in the directory of the application:<br/>
+Alternatively, the application can be started from the terminal using Streamlit, once in the directory of the application:<br/>

 ```python
 streamlit run app.py